-This topic contains 10 replies, has 7 voices, and was last updated by Anonymous 7 years, 8 months ago.
+- This topic has 10 replies, 7 voices, and was last updated 9 years ago by Anonymous.

 I’m a teenager and i would like to have a prepaid credit card. i would use it mostly online and sometimes in stores.
 I would like to all know all monthly fees.
 I was think something like a Wal-Mart money card, but you have to pay $5 every time you have to reload it and $5 every monthly! i will be ok to pay that if its the best one out there.
 Also if you could tell me if i could NOT get the “Statement Paper,” because i do not to pay that fee.

 i would like a card for online shopping

 - June 3, 2011 at 5:01 pm #285927AnonymousInactive

 its simple and overall the cheapest to use and maintain.

 oh ya and it is a reliable company

 - June 5, 2011 at 10:42 pm #286288AnonymousInactive

 simon gift card. or a debit card its like checks